aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/50-table-viewer/500-deploy.md

 allow you to add complex capabilities to your apps with minimum effort.
 However, you must understand that with great power comes great responsibility.
 Constructs can add IAM permissions, expose data to the public or cause your application not to function.
-We are working on providing you tools for protecting your app, and identifying potential security issues with your stacks, but it is your responsibility to understand how certain constructs that you use impact your application, and to make sure you only use construct libraries from vendors you
+We are working on providing you tools for protection of your app, and identifying potential security issues with your stacks, but it is your responsibility to understand how certain constructs that you use impact your application, and to make sure you only use construct libraries from vendors you